roselone/San11SC/README.md

 # San11SC
 San11 Scenario Creator

-The tool helps to create San11 Scenario for multiy players.
+The tool helps to create San11 Scenario for multi-players.
 Each player chooses one city as capital and some heros to fight with others.

 # Usage
 ### 1. Install Python (>=3.5)